tndoan/Learning_Stuff/Random_Number/README.md

 sigma = cat(3, [2 0; 0 1], [2 -.2; -.2 2], [1 .9; .9 1]);
 y = rand_GMM(100000, mu, sigma, [1 1 1]);
 ```

+Check the source code to investigate more about the implementation.